pygame-community/pygame-ce/docs/reST/ref/sdl2_video.rst

       | :sl:`Get if the keyboard shortcuts are captured by the window (**read-only**)`
       | :sg:`keyboard_grabbed -> bool`

-      Get if the keyboard shortcuts is currently grabbed and captured by the window.
+      Get if the keyboard shortcuts are currently grabbed and captured by the window.

       Roughly equivalent to this expression: